ActiveThis profile is actively maintained

 Both the extraction sites and the EACOP pose serious environmental and social risks to protected wildlife areas, water sources and communities throughout Uganda and Tanzania.
 As such, the project is facing significant local community and civil society resistance.

 Oil was discovered in Uganda’s Albertine Graben in 2006 by exploration company Tullow Oil.
 Production licenses for the oil fields were issued by the Government of Uganda in August 2016 but commercial production has not yet begun, as it is contingent on the completion of the export pipeline.
 Extraction at the oil fields and the pipeline are therefore associated facilities, which should be regarded as interconnected components of one project.

 EACOP is currently under development by the three oil companies; Tullow, Total, and CNOOC; in partnership with the Ugandan and Tanzanian state-owned oil companies.
 The Inter-governmental Agreement between Uganda and Tanzania was signed in May 2017, securing the pipeline route.
-The Front-End Engineering Design (FEED) for the pipeline was conducted in early 2018 by US firm Gulf Interstate Engineers, and an Environmental and Social Impact Assessment (ESIA) is underway by UK firm RSK Environment Ltd. The pipeline’s projected completion date is 2020, allowing full-scale oil extraction to commence shortly thereafter in 2021.
+The Front-End Engineering Design (FEED) for the pipeline was conducted in early 2018 by US firm Gulf Interstate Engineers, and an Environmental and Social Impact Assessment (ESIA) has been handed over to the National Environmental Management Authority (NEMA) in January 2019.
+The pipeline’s projected completion date is 2020, allowing full-scale oil extraction to commence shortly thereafter in 2021.
 Debt financing for the pipeline (amounting to approximately USD 3 billion) is currently being arranged by Stanbic Bank Uganda and Sumitomo Mitsui.

 What must happen